cml87/SpringCore_111_forJenkins/README.md

 ____________________________________________

-## Spring Expression Language, SpEL ?
+## Properties and Spring Expression Language, SpEL ?
 The Spring Expression Language can be used to:
 - Manipulate an object already created?
 - Evaluate and inject values at run time and change the behaviour of our code accordingly.